-Céline Dostaler offers a defence against weapons charges.
-Reach her at 613.863.8595 to mitigate personal consequences.
+Ottawa Criminal Lawyer Céline Dostaler offers a defence against weapons charges.
+Contact her to help protect your rights: 613.863.8595

 The possession of weapons for the purpose of endangering the public’s peace, or with the intention of committing a crime, is considered a criminal offence in Canada.